Cover of The Selfish Gene

 Chapter by chapter analysis

-- Aggression and ESS – Hawk–Dove and related games show how evolutionarily stable strategies (ESS) balance costs and benefits of aggression and display.
+5. Aggression and ESSHawk–Dove and related games show how evolutionarily stable strategies (ESS) balance costs and benefits of aggression and display.

 Main Arguments & Insights